 DRO is a secure open access institutional repository which stores, manages, indexes, preserves and showcases research outputs produced by Deakin University researchers, staff and higher degree research students, making it discoverable throughout the world.

 Determine if the research output can be stored in DRO.
 At least one of the author/creators must be a current Deakin University employee or higher degree research student.
 If so you can submit your research via DRO.

-We encourage researchers to sign a deposit agreement with DRO, so we can investigate making published or post print versions of the work openly accessible.
+We encourage researchers to sign a DRO deposit agreement (PDF, 123KB), so we can investigate making published or post print versions of the work openly accessible.

 The DRO team has experience working with publisher permissions and always checks compliance before allowing approved versions of the research to be made visible to the public.

 In most cases, publishers do not allow published version of the work to be made visible, but many will permit post print version of works to be made openly accessible.

 When submitting you will need to attach the following versions:

 For further assistance and information on getting published through DRO please contact email@example.com.